UA-Carpentries-Workshops/KEYS2024-ShellTraining/index.md

 {% endcomment %}

 <p id="where">
-  <strong>Where:</strong>This training will take place in person as well as online.
-The organizers will provide you with the information you will need to connect to this meeting.
+  <strong>Where:</strong>This training will be delivered in hybrid format.
+The organizers will provide online participants with the information needed to connect to this workshop.
 </p>

 {% comment %}